wonkatin/mastermind2.0/README.md

 * A player who guesses the secret code by their tenth attempt will win!

 ## Installation Instructions
-* make sure you have installed React
+* make sure you have Node installed
 * To run Mastermind2.0 fork and clone this repo
 * in your terminal cd into the new directory
 * to install the required dependencies: